April is Esophageal Cancer Awareness Month.

 The risk factors for esophageal cancer and Barrett’s esophagus are smoking, excessive alcohol consumption, acid reflux disease, GERD, and exposure to Ground Zero toxins after 9/11.

-If you are diagnosed with esophageal cancer, Barrett’s esophagus, GERD, or any of the other cancers or respiratory diseases impacting the 9/11 community, please contact us for information on accessing the World Trade Center Health Program and the 9/11 Victim Compensation Fund.
+If you are diagnosed with esophageal cancer or any other 9/11-related cancers or respiratory illnesses, Barasch & McGarry can help you access resources through the free World Trade Center (WTC) Health Program and the 9/11 Victim Compensation Fund (VCF).